- Total Miles: 1.3

-When you arrive at the roundabout, the trailhead will begin on your right, leading away from the ocean and further into the San Elijo Lagoon Ecological Preserve.
+Once you arrive at the dead-end, the trailhead will be located to your right, leading away from the ocean and further into the San Elijo Lagoon Ecological Preserve.

-I love this trail because from the start you’re rewarded with amazing views of wildflowers, a beautiful green meadow, and a flowing creek.
+I love this trail because from the start you’re rewarded with amazing views of wildflowers, a beautiful green marsh, and a flowing creek.

 This is a parasite known as Cuscuta California and is harmless to its host but adds to the colorful scenery of the trail.

-As you approach the slot canyon you’ll notice the sandstone cliffs begin to rise on both sides as the trail becomes more narrow.
+As soon as you enter the slot canyon, you’ll notice sandstone cliffs beginning to rise on both sides and the trail becoming increasingly more narrow.

-The view from the inside focuses on the cliffs on the opposite side of the canyon.
-It’s a nice little spot for a short break and to take in the beauty of the sandstone formations around you.
+You’ll be able to see the cliffs on the opposite side of the canyon from inside the little cave.
+It’s a nice spot for a short break and to take in the beauty of the sandstone formations around you.

-As you continue further up the canyon, the trail becomes narrower and the walls more captivating, almost as if someone carefully used brush strokes to mold the walls into their proper formation.
+As you continue further up the canyon, the trail becomes narrower and the walls more captivating, almost as if someone carefully used brush strokes to mold the walls into their current formation.

-There is a steel ladder about 20 feet high located at the end of the slot canyon.
-Unless you turn back, this is the only way out so watch your step- it’s a long way up!
+There is a steel ladder about 15 feet high located at the end of the slot canyon.
+Unless you turn back, this is the only way out so watch your step as it’s a long way up!

-Here is a view from the top looking down on the ladder previously mentioned.
+Here is a view looking down from the top of the ladder.